gloriapul/hobby_sprout/design/concepts/UserProfile/UserProfile.md

    * and no initial display name or profile image.
 This action enables subsequent profile modifications.
    */
   async createProfile(
-    // passwordauthentication concept that takes care of account creation would be paired with this concept in a sync
+    // passwordauthentication concept would be paired with this concept in a sync
-    // but since not implementing syncs yet as specified in the assignment, then not included { user }: { user: User },
+    // but since not implementing syncs yet as specified, then not included { user }: { user: User },
   ): Promise<Empty | { error: string }> {
     const existingProfile = await this.userProfiles.findOne({ _id: user });